ChaseR17/Node-ReadMe-Generator-Week-9/README.md

   -

   ## Installation
-  creating a template for a readme
+  creating a template for future readmes

   ## Usage
-  go to my github and download
+  download from my github

   ## Credits